-It is always good to invite programmers to see your work, but be realistic on your expectations of how many will be able to respond - there are only seven nights in any one week, and programmers have commitments to seeing work they have already programmed in their own venue as well as work elsewhere.
+It is always good to invite programmers to see your work but be realistic on your expectations of how many will be able to respond - there are only seven nights in any one week, and programmers have commitments to seeing work they have already programmed in their own venue as well as work elsewhere.
 Resources in terms of time and money are limited, so don't be disappointed if programmers don't come - but do invite them, and if they aren't able to attend, do send them links to clips of the work online afterwards.
+Full length recordings are great but not every programmer can commit to watching hours of footage.